- Blood Is Thicker Than

 - MARRIAGE IS THICKER THAN BLOOD

-- Yes, blood is thicker than water; however, marriage is thicker
+- Yes, blood is thicker than water; however,

 than blood.
 The relationship between a husband and a wife is by the